end chronic pain

 The problem is, as I have already shown you, government-funded PSA’S and “CAMPAIGNS” don’t work.
 So rather than waste time, I found some YouTube Ted Talks that approach this topic from a totally secular / non-religious point of view.
 I will warn you that the talk by Dr. Gail Dines, a professor of sociology at Boston’s Wheelock College, lays it out there in language that will offend some of you.

-She also happens to offer the best explanation of why young girls are rapidly becoming, in her words, “pornified” (if you have young sons, daughters, grandsons, or granddaughters, you might want to watch).
+She also happens to offer the best explanation of why young girls are rapidly becoming, in her words, “pornified” (if you have young sons, daughters, grandsons, or granddaughters, you probably want to watch it regardless).
 Dr. Dine’s talk — particularly the last part — will also help you understand why there’s been a massive surge in HUMAN TRAFFICKING right in the Ozarks, that’s getting worse instead of better.

-It’s a shame we can’t go back to simpler times where MEN WERE MEN and everyone enjoyed CLEAN, OLD-FASHIONED FUN.
-But with a few exceptions, I don’t see that happening any time soon.
 What must happen if we are going to turn this whole crazy thing around is parents stepping up to the plate and being parents.
 If you connect the dots from today’s post (phones / gaming / porn), you’ll realize that both gaming and internet porn are easily consumed via smart phone.
-There are about a jillion resources for monitoring your kid’s electronic behavior, many of them free or extremely inexpensive.
+Fortunately there are numerous resources for monitoring your kid’s electronic habits, many of them free or extremely inexpensive.

 Be sure and like, share or follow on FACEBOOK if this resonates with you.